gosulap/Spotify-forecast/README.md

 # Spotify-forecast
-Takes all the music in your playlists and tries to pick out songs that you would like from spotifys new releases by training a classifier.
+Trains a classifier on the songs in my current playlists and uses that classifier to pick out songs that it thinks I would like in Spotify's new releases.
 Needs information specific to me at the moment but I will make it so everyone can use it soon.